RHilburn75/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The overview of the project was to anallize the main report, the kickstarter Challenge, to see how other campaigns fared compared to Fever.
+The overview of the project was to analyze the main report, the kickstarter Challenge, to see how other campaigns fared compared to Fever.
 By using the Kickstarter Challenge data given, I was able to breakdown the information so we can give Louise a cleear and concise report on our findings.

 ## Analysis and Challenges